Become a Coach

 What do I need to do?

-Complete the Register your interest form below and wait for instruction from the relevant county games manager.
+Complete the form below to register your interest as a Cúl Camp Coach and wait for instruction from the relevant county games manager.

 What do I need to be a Coach at a Cúl Camp ?
 (18 years +)

-- Minimum coaching requirement - foundation coaching award / introduction to Gaelic games
+- Minimum coaching requirement - foundation coaching award / Introduction to coaching Gaelic games (ICGG)

 - Completed Garda vetting / Access NI